Homogeneous spaces over an abelian variety

 \begin{proposition} Let $k$ be a field of characteristic zero, not necessarily of finite cohomological dimension.
 Question~\ref{conjecture} admits a positive answer for any torus $T$ defined over $A$. \end{proposition}

-\begin{proof} Let $T$ be a torus defined over $A$, and let $x \in H^1(A, T)$ be trivial at the origin.
+\begin{proof} Let $U \subset A$ be an open subset as in Question~\ref{conjecture}.
+Let $T$ be a torus defined over $U$, and let $x \in H^1(U, T)$ be a class that is trivial at the origin.
 By Corollary~\ref{torus_constant}, we may assume that $T$ is defined over $k$.
-Then there exists a non-zero integer $n$ such that for any field extension $k'/k$,
+Then there exists a nonzero integer $n$ such that, for every field extension $k'/k$,